szymonhernik/lux-cache-web/README.md

 - [ ] Check how bandwidth is counted with exporting pdfs
 - [ ] create admin login with full access to page
 - [ ] fix reset password supabase email template (use the one written in the previous lc project)
-- [ ] Make sure to check if you want to copy billing info and address to supabase users table
+- [ ] Make sure to check if you want to copy billing info and address to supabase users table (NO!)
-- [ ] move the necessary queries to a queries file (use import 'server-only')
+- [x] move the necessary queries to a queries file (use import 'server-only')
 - [x] Add authentication (w/ supabase)
-- [ ] videos via bunny cdn
+- [x] videos via bunny cdn
-- [ ] Set up Stripe (checkout, api points, webhooks)
+- [x] Set up Stripe (checkout, api points, webhooks)
 - [ ] clean up billing info zod file (too much nesting and error scenarios)
 - [ ] "taint" (server-only)
 - [ ] Error management (w/ Sentry) https://www.youtube.com/watch?v=FmezY-vYlkg